 Color Toning (5:48)

-Apply the final layers of polish to your long exposure portrait with an intelligent approach, using isolated color channel curves to bring out the most vibrant and balanced final grade.
+Apply the final layers of polish to your image with an intelligent approach, using isolated color channel curves to bring out the most vibrant and balanced final grade.

 Lighting Setup (8:02)